LIVE CLASSES

 Pencils

-I'm obsessed with this pencil!
-I've never drawn with lead this thick, and boy have I been missing out!
-Perfect for light sketching, quick lines, and getting a rough draft down on the paper.
+First, you should know that pencils don't matter much in my opinion.
+Generally, any basic pencil does a fine job.
+But with that said...personally I'm obsessed with this pencil!
+The bigger lead helps me sketch quicker, lighter lines and get a rough draft down on the paper.
 I can't recommend it enough for young artists who are already used to drawing lightly and loosely.
 If you're still gripping a little too tight and not yet able to sketch light and loose then I'd hold off on this and stick to a thinner lead.

 In case you're wondering, "B" refers to the softness of the graphite.
 4B produces a bold, dark line that's great for drawing.
 The higher the number before the B, the softer the graphite, and the darker and richer the lines it produces.
 Of course, it's all about personal preference.
 I've been enjoying using 4B lately!